fbpx

 Day 2: Ride from Meyrueis up Mont Aigoual

-Today is all about Mont Aigoual (1567m).
-When the sky is clear, it is possible to see Mt Ventoux, the Pyrenees and even Mt Blanc way off in the Alps.
-Six roads climb to the weather station and cafe on the summit and today we try to experience as many of them as possible!
+Today is all about climbing Mont Aigoual (1567m)!
+When the sky is clear, it’s possible to see Mt Ventoux, the Pyrenees and even Mt Blanc from the summit.
+Six roads climb to the weather station and cafe at the top and today we try to experience as many of them as possible!

-Starting down at 700m, we follow the river Jonte to its source via the Col de Perjuret (1030m).
+Starting at 700m ASL, we follow the river Jonte to its source via the Col de Perjuret (1030m).
 The scenery and flora are ever-changing as we move from limestone to granite and steadily gain altitude.
 The forest gives way to open moorland for the final push to the summit.

-Here we descend to the Col de la Serreyrède (1299m), where you have to decide whether to return to Meyrueis via the Col de Montjardin (1005m) or head south over the Col du Minier (1264m) and back to the Col de la Serreyrède via the spectacular Col de la Lusette (1351m).
+From here we descend to the Col de la Serreyrède (1299m), where you can choose to return to Meyrueis via the Col de Montjardin (1005m), or head south over the Col du Minier (1264m) and back to the Col de la Serreyrède via the spectacular Col de la Lusette (1351m).
+Either way, these are all fantastic rides!

 Classic route: 57km with 1030m ascent [ride profile]